Tricuspid Valve Repair Surgery

 Your surgeon may insert temporary wires for pacing into your heart.
 These wires can

-be attached to a pacemaker and your heart can be paced, if needed, during the initial
+be attached to a pacemaker.
+Your heart can be paced, if needed, during the initial

 Your surgeon may insert tubes into your chest to drain blood and other fluids from